 Sandra Arnold holds a MLitt (High Distinction) and a PhD In Creative Writing from Central Queensland University, Australia.

 She is the author of three books: Sing No Sad Songs: Losing a daughter to cancer (Canterbury University Press, 2011); Tomorrow's Empire (Horizon Press, 2000); A Distraction of Opposites (Hazard Press, 1992).
 Her short fiction has been broadcast on National Radio, published in Landfall, Sport, Takahe and anthologised in The Best New Zealand Fiction 4, Dreadlocks, Other Voices, Antipodes New Writing, Vital Writing 1 and Nuestra Voz.
-Her essays have appeared in Deep South, Social Alternatives, vol 31 and Atlas 1.
+Her essays have appeared in Corpus, Deep South, Social Alternatives, vol 31 and Atlas 1.

 Her academic research on parental bereavement has been published in The Australasian Association of Writing Programmes Conference Proceedings (2010), TEXT 14 (2010), TEXT 14 Special issue 7 (2010), TEXT 13 (2009) and Research into 21st Century Communities (Post Pressed, Australia, 2007).